mattBurton64/sorting/csc4510/assignment1/README.md

 Learning to use Unix scripting to test programs

 ## Usage
-For commands to work as expected, make sure you are in teh assignment1/ directory.
+For commands to work as expected, make sure you are in the assignment1/ directory.

 To compile, test, and compare the programs run...
 ```